HaloSPV3/HXE/src/readme.txt

 update is available or not.
 This is accomplished by caching the hash to a binary on the filesystem when an update is committed.

-Verification is carried out using:
+Verification is carried out automatically on the loader start-up.

-    .\SPV3.CLI.exe update verify

 FILESYSTEM OBJECTS
 ------------------